Trusted

 • For short-term gains (365 days or less), they are taxed as ordinary income.

-• For long-term gains (for more than 365 days), they are subject to long-term capital gains tax rates.
+• Long-term gains (lasting more than 365 days) are subject to long-term capital gains tax rates.

 Note that in some countries, such as the U.K., there are different income tax brackets.
 Consult our UK tax guide for more info.